Hoping to attend the Quebec Winter Carnival in 2020? See below for a full guide on how to make the most of the festivities!

 6. Scope out a night parade on Grande Allée

 While I never got to see one of these for myself, I’ve heard from multiple people that these things are larger than life, with tons of cool lit-up floats and a contagious buzz in the air.
-For 2019, they’re even advertising a completely renewed version of the parade with five scenes featuring different artistic disciplines with moving performances ft. circus/media arts, a rock show and even some pyrotechnics thrown in for good measure.
+For 2020, they’re reprising the renewed version of the parade which debuted last year, with five scenes featuring different artistic disciplines with moving performances ft. circus/media arts, a rock show and even some pyrotechnics thrown in for good measure.
 Definitely put this event on your list of Carnavale things to do!

 7. Get your swimmers on and take a snow bath

 NOTE: You need to register for this event beforehand and be 18+.
-Click here for more info.
+More info to be released soon!

 10. Enjoy some impossibly Canadian festivities